sentryco/Cipher/readme.md

 > **Note**: Ensure the salt is stored or transmitted securely alongside the ciphertext for decryption.

+## Cryptographic Best Practices

+Review the implementation to confirm that cryptographic best practices are followed:
+- Use authenticated encryption modes (like ChaCha20-Poly1305) to ensure data integrity.
+- Use appropriate key sizes (e.g., 256-bit keys for symmetric encryption).
+- Implement key derivation functions (KDFs) correctly, using appropriate salts and iteration counts.
+- Handle cryptographic operations securely to prevent timing attacks or side-channel leaks.

 ## Resources
 | Topic | Link |